Travel Readiness

 • Hands-on design: Core flows, interaction models, accessibility standards (WCAG 2.1 AA)

-• Team oversight: Managed and reviewed 9+ designers across product areas
+• Team oversight: Managed and reviewed 9+ designers across product areas across 1 year + of work

 Design for the most stressed user.
 Everyone else benefits.